sweeneyc1/StockScreener/README.md

 Install:
   1. Download the xml files and the csv file from the data file in GIT to C:\\temp\\filename ("C:\\temp\\holdings.csv", "C:\\temp\\r_gics.txt", "C:\\temp\\f_gic_comp.txt", "C:\\temp\\f_gic_secur1.txt").
-  2. Download the src code and run it from Eclipse.
+  2. Download the src code in Eclipse.

 Run:
   1. Follow instructions to install program
+  2. Connect to the internet
-  2. Run the program in Eclipse
+  3. Run the program in Eclipse by pressing the run program button.

 Features:
-  1. Login
+  1. Login page
-  2. Excel holdings page
+  2. Excel spreadsheet for holdings page
-  3. S&P 500 GICS Sector Tree
+  3. S&P 500 GICS Sector Tree that takes data from an xml file
   4. Embedded web browser

 Demo Video: